suyxcode-18/.github/Profile/README.md

-# 🚀 SuyXcode Organization
+# 🚀 suyxcode-18 Organization

-Welcome to **SuyXcode** — an open community for developers to build, learn, and share high-quality projects in Web Development, AI/ML, Data Science, and more.
+Welcome to **suyxcode-18** — an open community for developers to build, learn, and share high-quality projects in Web Development, AI/ML, Data Science, and more.

 ---